Curriculum Policy

 Our primary focus is on the reintegration of learners back into mainstream education or as close as possible to provide them with the best opportunities.

-Our strategy is two-fold; working in partnership with the proprietor of our service to collate the strength and weaknesses of the student both academically and pastorally, if a starting point can be established with prior, up to date assessments, the curriculum will ensue based on this collaboration.
+Our strategy is two-fold; working in partnership with the learners’ schools, we collate the learners strengths and weaknesses both academically and pastorally.
+If a starting point can be established with prior, up to date assessments, the pathway assigned to the learner can be adjusted to reflect this.

-If an academic starting point cannot be ascertained from this, we start our internal assessments, to ensure that we understand any gaps in knowledge and have the information necessary to ensure that the curriculum meets the needs of the learner.
+If an academic starting point cannot be ascertained, we use our internal progress assessments, to ensure that we understand any gaps in knowledge and, regular assessments within lessons allow us to demonstrate the progress of learners.

 Assessment in EDClass

-Our assessment in EDClass is personalised and flexible dependent upon the entry and ability of each individual student.
-However, every individual follows the same assessment process alongside their learning curriculum.
-This is:
+Our assessment in EDClass is personalised and flexible dependent upon the entry and ability of each individual learner.
+However, every individual follows the same assessment process alongside their learning curriculum, which is as follows:

 Implementing assessment throughout the system, lessons and curriculum delivery